-Besides Kitzbühel and Schwaz also the Gurgltal valley was a famous centre of mining in earlier centuries in Tyrol.
-Here plumb and zinc were mined.
-Today the Open-Air Mining Museum Gurgltal in Tarrenz (Museum Knappenwelt Gurgltal) - located at the foot of the 2,370 m high Tschirgant mountain - shows 9 authentically erected buildings, faithfully recreated ore processing plants.
-Among them the hut of the mountain black smith, the filter ovens, the crushing mill, the writing and the separation room, the miner's house, the pit house and the ore yard.
-The tunnel tells about the work of the miners and the several mining methods.
+Besides Kitzbühel and Schwaz, also the Gurgltal valley was a famous Tyrolean centre of mining in earlier centuries: Here plumb and zinc were mined.
+Today, the Open-Air Mining Museum Gurgltal (Museum Knappenwelt Gurgltal) in Tarrenz, located at the foot of the 2,370 m high Mt.
+Tschirgant, shows nine authentically erected buildings, faithfully recreated ore processing plants - among them the hut of the mountain black smith, the filter ovens, the crushing mill, the writing and the separation room, the miner's house, the pit house, the ore yard and a tunnel.

-Also for kids fun is guaranteed!
-Accompanied by the mascot "Maxl” an exciting quiz tour through the miners’ world waits for them.
-Those who have found the solution get a present in the end.
-Also a children's world is located here, the single play facilities are designed like the work tools of the miners 500 years ago.
-And a snack can be enjoyed at “Happi's Hut” with a playground and a pets corner with horses, rabbits, donkeys and llamas.
+Children are accompanied by the mascot "Maxl" on an exciting quiz tour.
+Also a children's world is located here, where the single play facilities are designed like the work tools of the miners 500 years ago.
+Afterwards, the "Happi's Hütte" mountain hut with pets corner invites to a break.